 A PBN, if ran correctly, whilst complying with the policies of Google and such, can certainly have strong benefits, but many aren’t operated properly, and they often don’t comply with the terms outlined by Google.
 Thus, it can be dangerous to place content on a PBN.

 Many marketing agencies work with PBN owners, or even have their very own network of websites.
-At iNet Ventures, we try to avoid outreaching to PBNs, since we know that they do come with risk.
+At iNet Ventures, we avoid outreaching to PBNs, since we know that they do come with risk.
 So there you go, that’s what a PBN (private blog network) is along with the uses, benefits and negatives that they deliver.